sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Make a note of all the answers.

 Next, ask any players still using the "Lucky" Stamina system if they're ready to switch over to the "Heroic" Stamina system.
+This is an opportunity for a player to gain more control in exchange for higher difficulty.
 If they say yes, make a note of it.

 If each character answered "stay", "sacrifice", or "abandon" to any of the questions above, or if any player switched from "Lucky" to "Heroic", give